datalorax/site/content/post/2018-06-08-peeking-behind-the-curtain-with-slidex.md

     keep_md: true
 ---

-I gave a lightning talk (slides [here](http://www.datalorax.com/talks/cascadia18/)) this past weekend at the second annual [Cascadia R Conference](https://cascadiarconf.com) that was focused on created and contributing new themes to the [{xaringan}](https://github.com/yihui/xaringan) package, which is essentially a really well thought out and well-organized R Markdown wrapper around the [remark.js](https://github.com/gnab/remark) package for producing beautiful HTML slides.
+I gave a lightning talk (slides [here](http://www.datalorax.com/talks/cascadia18/)) this past weekend at the second annual [Cascadia R Conference](https://cascadiarconf.com) that was focused on creating and contributing new themes to the [{xaringan}](https://github.com/yihui/xaringan) package, which is essentially a really well thought out and well-organized R Markdown wrapper around the [remark.js](https://github.com/gnab/remark) package for producing beautiful HTML slides.
 At the end of that talk, I announced the work-in-progress version of my new R package, [{slidex}](https://github.com/datalorax/slidex), for converting Microsoft PowerPoint slides to R Markdown, and specifically *{xaringan}*, with a single function.

 <img src="https://github.com/datalorax/slidex/raw/master/docs/slidex-preview.gif"/>